NewPath-Consulting/wap-addon-member-directory/README.md

 ### Profile Link

 Enabling a user profile link will show a link from each profile to a more detailed detailed, individual profile of a member.
-This option uses the `wa-profile` shortcode described elsewhere.
+This option uses the [`wa-profile` shortcode](https://github.com/NewPath-Consulting/wawp-addon-member-directory/blob/master/README.md#configuring-the-wap-member-profile-block).
 Use the "User Profile" fields section to select which fields you would like to show in the single member profile.

 ![wap user profile fields](https://user-images.githubusercontent.com/458134/132219772-7cf515b3-275b-4249-978c-2b1c5af5d89a.jpg)